 Our programmes include:

-Read Write Spell – reading, writing, spelling and grammar
+Read Write Spell – reading, writing, spelling and grammar at a range of levels

 Beginner Computer and Intermediate Computer – six month courses covering basic computer skills, computer terms and computers for work (these courses are for students attending other sessions with us, or who have problems with reading and writing).